francis2/api/csharp/services-api/docs/AccountingApi.md

-Returns entities of Account type filtered by occurence of a text in one of its fields
+Retrieves entities of Account type filtered by an occurrence of a text in one of its fields

 ### Example
 ```csharp